-Operation $ACC \leftarrow ACC - [m] - \overline{C}$ Affected flag(s) OV, Z, AC, C, SC, CZ subtracted from the Accumulator.
+Operation $ACC \leftarrow ACC - [m] - \overline{C}$

+Affected flag(s) OV, Z, AC, C, SC, CZ

+LSBCM A, [m] Subtract Data Memory from ACC with Carry and result in Data Memory subtracted from the Accumulator.
 The result is stored in the Data Memory.
 Note that if the result of subtraction is negative, the C flag will be cleared to 0, otherwise if the result is